kubeflow/website/content/en/docs/started/installing-kubeflow.md

 There are two options for getting up and running with Kubeflow.
 You may either install Kubeflow on your own or use one of many Kubeflow distributions.

 ## Install Kubeflow on Your Own
-The Kubeflow Manifests working group maintains up-to-date manifests for each official Kubeflow component and enables you to install all components or customize an installation to include just the components you need.
-To install Kubeflow, see the Kubeflow Manifists Working Group's [installation instructions](https://github.com/kubeflow/manifests#installation).
+The Kubeflow Manifests Working Group maintains up-to-date manifests for each official Kubeflow component and enables you to install all components or customize an installation to include just the components you need.
+To install Kubeflow on your own, see the Kubeflow Manifests Working Group's [installation instructions](https://github.com/kubeflow/manifests#installation).

 ## Use a Kubeflow Distribution
-Pre-packaged Kubeflow distributions are available on a number of platforms.
+Kubeflow distributions are available on a number of platforms.
 See the table below for a list of options and links to documentation.

 <div class="table-responsive">
   <table class="table table-bordered">